TKleanthousT/stanley_cbp/README.md

 For standard local or Jupyter-based usage, users do not need to download any external data or set any environment variables.

-Instead, when running the pipeline (typically from the `Tutorials/` folder), Stanley automatically creates and manages a local runtime workspace containing:
+Instead, when running the pipeline (typically from the `Tutorials/` folder), STANLEY automatically creates and manages a local runtime workspace containing:

 - LightCurves/
 - PlanetSearchOutput/